Bringing rich, chocolatey goodness to desserts and tasty treats, cocoa powder is a great addition to pantries.

 To check if the cocoa powder has gone rancid, take a whiff.
 If it smells off, you may want to throw it out.
 It is very rare for cocoa powder to go rancid, and is more likely if the cocoa powder includes traces of cocoa butter.

-If the cocoa powder smells and looks fine, you can taste a small bit of it.
-If it tastes normal, the cocoa powder should be perfectly fine to use.
+If the cocoa powder seems good in smell and appearance, try a tiny bit of it.
+If it tastes alright, it’s safe to use.

 Past its prime, cocoa powder is typically perfectly safe to consume, though it may lose some of its flavor and richness.
 Even past its expiration date, it is very rare for cocoa powder to spoil if it is kept in ideal storage conditions.